 You can buy shoe glue or leather glue.
 This is needed for attaching things before sewing them permanently.

-Leather is best cut with a very sharp knife; Cutting straight cuts, rounder corners properly is best done with a knife.
+Leather is best cut with a very sharp cutting tool; Cutting straight cuts, rounder corners properly is best done with a thin and sharp cutting tool.
 Even skiving is done with a good one.
-You can buy a head knife or a leather trimming knife.
-You can also use a rotary cutter or a general utility knife (sometimes called a Stanley knife).
+You can buy a head-knife or a leather trimming-knife.
+You can also use a rotary cutter or a general utility-knife (sometimes called a Stanley-knife).

 You can even use a really sharp X-Acto-Blade- just ensure that it has disposable-blades because you need them really sharp to cut through leather.

 10. Cutting Mat

-If you are cutting with a rotary cutter or exacto knife / knives you need to protect the cutting surface with a mat – you can use boards or rubber mats.
+If you are cutting with a rotary cutter or exacto-blade you need to protect the cutting surface with a mat – you can use boards or rubber mats.

 Other useful leather sewing tools

-Thimble or finger gloves can protect your fingers from the sharp points /edges of all your leather sewing tools.
+Thimble or finger-gloves can protect your hands from the sharp points /edges of all your leather sewing tools.
 You may not think this is necessary till you get that first jab/cut.( and many more to come if you will be pursuing this hobby)

 12. A stitching pony / Stitching clam

 Though the names sound frivolous the jobs they do, are not – they hold the leather pieces together and make your sewing less frustrating.
 Once you use one of them you may decide you will not sew without them.

 13. A drawing wheel